 Mutation-induced changes in kinase-inhibitor binding affinity would lead to reduced drug potency.
-In some cases, a change in binding affinity upon mutation may indicate that a mutation sensitizes a protein to an inhibitor, offering new therapeutic strategies.
-Thus, being able to measure the impact of a mutation on protein-inhibitor binding affinity offers new insights and avenues into circumventing drug resistance.
-Experimental methods such as mutagenesis studies and binding assays can provide critical biophysical insight but are often time-consuming, costly, and limited in throughput.
-One approach to mechanistically characterizing drug-resistant mutations involves measuring the direct change in binding free energy ( $\Delta\Delta G$ ).10-
+In some cases, a change in binding affinity upon mutation may indicate that a mutation sensitizes a protein to an inhibitor, offering new therapeutic strategies.^{17,32,33} Thus, being able to measure the impact of a mutation on protein-inhibitor binding affinity offers new insights and avenues into circumventing drug resistance.
+Experimental methods such as mutagenesis studies and binding assays can provide critical biophysical insight but are often time-consuming, costly, and limited in throughput.^{28,34,35} One approach to mechanistically characterizing drug-resistant mutations involves measuring the direct change in binding free energy ($\Delta\Delta G$).^{10-12,31,36}

-Structure-informed methods show promise in predicting the impact of mutations on $\Delta\Delta G$ , and may help classify mutants as resistant or susceptible to kinase inhibitors.
-Existing benchmarks have only been retrospective.
-Computational approaches have been previously shown to predict changes in binding affinity caused by mutations with an average error of 1.2 to 2.0 kcal/mol.
-Rosetta-based methods predict ΔΔG using Monte Carlo methods to sample and optimize protein conformations, predicting mutational effects on protein structure and stability.
-However Monte Carlo search methods are limited in their ability to sample conformational changes upon mutation and so may not capture impact of a mutation on the conformational landscape of a protein.
-Molecular dynamics (MD)-based methods leverage the power of atomistic simulations to explore the dynamics and energetics of protein-drug complexes.
-By simulating the behavior of the system over time, molecular dynamics can capture the effects of mutations on the stability and dynamics of the binding pocket and the interactions with the drug.
-However these methods require extensive simulation to appropriately sample larger clinically-relevant systems, limiting throughput.
-Recently, machine learning (ML) methods have also gained prominence in predicting $\Delta\Delta G$ changes in binding affinity.
-Such ML approaches utilize large datasets of experimentally determined binding affinities to train predictive models.
-By learning the relationship between sequence, structure, and binding affinity, ML models can predict the impact of mutations on binding affinity with remarkable accuracy.
-However, these methods require large datasets of clinically identified mutations, and knowledge of their mechanistic impact to accurately predict mutational impact.
-As such, ML methods require an existing dataset to train upon using consistent experimental measurements, which does not exist yet.
-Once such datasets become available, active learning loops can be deployed to cycle between experimental measurement, model training, and predictive evaluation to improve ML model prediction further.
+Structure-informed methods show promise in predicting the impact of mutations on $\Delta\Delta G$, and may help classify mutants as resistant or susceptible to kinase inhibitors.
+Existing benchmarks have only been retrospective.^{10,12,31} Computational approaches have been previously shown to predict changes in binding affinity caused by mutations with an average error of 1.2 to 2.0 kcal/mol.^{10,37} Rosetta-based methods predict $\Delta\Delta G$ using Monte Carlo methods to sample and optimize protein conformations, predicting mutational effects on protein structure and stability.^{10,12,38} However, Monte Carlo search methods are limited in their ability to sample conformational changes upon mutation and so may not capture impact of a mutation on the conformational landscape of a protein.
+Molecular dynamics (MD)-based use atomistic detail to describe the dynamics and energetics of protein-drug complexes.^{23,39,40} By simulating the behavior of the system over time, molecular dynamics can capture the effects of mutations on the stability and dynamics of the binding pocket and the interactions with the drug.^{23,33,41} However, these methods require extensive simulation to appropriately sample larger clinically relevant systems, limiting throughput.39 Recently, machine learning (ML) methods have also gained prominence in predicting $\Delta\Delta G$ changes in binding affinity.^{12,31,42} Such ML approaches utilize large data sets of experimentally determined binding affinities to train predictive models.^{10,12} By learning the relationship between sequence, structure, and binding affinity, ML models can predict the impact of mutations on binding affinity with remarkable accuracy.
+However, these methods require large data sets of clinically identified mutations, and knowledge of their mechanistic impact to accurately predict mutational impact.^{43,44} As such, ML methods require an existing data set to train upon using consistent experimental measurements, which does not exist yet.
+Once such data sets become available, active learning loops can be deployed to cycle between experimental measurement, model training, and predictive evaluation to improve ML model prediction further.45